 20 Edible Plants and Fungi You’ll Find on the Appalachian Trail

-One of my favorite activities when I worked with the Scouts was to go on nature walks and pick wild berries.
-Naturally, living in the woods for the past three months and experiencing both spring and summer changes in the plants around me has given me the opportunity to get to know the plants trees and fungi a little more and more each day.
+One of my favorite activities, when I worked with the Scouts, was to go on nature walks and pick wild berries.
+Naturally, living in the woods for the past three months and experiencing both spring and summer changes in the plants around me has given me the opportunity to get to know the plants, trees, and fungi a little more each day.
 Many species that I’ve often overlooked have turned out to be some of the greatest secret treasures the trail has to offer.
 I figured I’d throw a few of these puppies out there for you other brave souls to scout out and see if you too can identify and enjoy!

 Warning: Make sure, particularly with berries and mushrooms, that you are 100% positive on the identification of the species before you consume them!
 This guide is meant to spark your interest in studying edible and medicinal plants and should not be used as any sort of scientific identifier or medical advice.

 (Also check out the red and black raspberries, also Rubus species)

 The thorny blackberry bushes produce delicious black and purple berries that ripen in the Summer.
 The roots and shoots of the plant are also edible when peeled and cooked.
 The roots can be dried out and infused into a tea that can be used as a herbal remedy for the treatment of diarrhea.

 The purple flowering chicory plant has many uses both as a food source and as a medicinal plant.
 The leaves can be consumed raw in a salad (or in a hiker’s tuna wrap, yum!) while the roots can be boiled and eaten as a vegetable.
 When the roots are roasted and pulverized they can also be used as a coffee substitute.